jez/blog/source/_posts/2019-05-20-profiling-in-haskell.markdown

 ## Naive solution

-In the course of playing around with this problem, I implemented a bunch of different solutions—about 5 in total, each one faster than the next.
+In the course of playing around with this problem, I implemented a bunch of different solutions—about 5 in total, each one faster than the last.
 At a high level, each solution followed this pattern:

 - generate a board uniformly at random
 - count how many of the generated boards had bingos

-All the solutions exploited the fact that **where** the characters on the board are and **what** characters are on the tiles don't matter.
+All the solutions exploited the fact that we don't care where the characters on the board are nor what characters are on the tiles.
 The only thing that matters is whether a tile ends up on a specific grid space, which means boards can just be vectors of bits.